ErikAndreas/grunt-lingua/README.md

 # grunt-lingua

-Grunt plugin for [lingua](https://github.com/ErikAndreas/lingua) tooling
+Grunt plugin for [lingua](https://github.com/ErikAndreas/lingua) tooling, xgettext extraction for Angular.js to .pot and generating .json from .po files.

 ## Getting Started
 This plugin requires Grunt `~0.4.1`